mongodb/docs/source/timeouts.rst

 Timeout errors
 --------------

-When the :meth:`~pymongo.timeout` with-statement is entered, a deadline is set for the entire block.
+When the :py:meth:`~pymongo.timeout` with-statement is entered, a deadline is set for the entire block.
 When that deadline is exceeded, any blocking pymongo operation will raise a timeout exception.
 For example::